Unite the Right rally: August 12

-Counterprotester giving one attendee the finger is given a Nazi salute in response.
+An attendee giving a Nazi salute is given the finger by a counterprotestor in response.

 Beginning in the morning, ahead of the rally's official noon start time, "protesters and counterprotesters faced off, kicking, punching, hurling water bottles at and deploying chemical sprays against one another".
 An estimated 500 protesters and more than a thousand counterprotesters were on the site.
 The Associated Press reported that "people threw punches, screamed, set off smoke bombs, hurled water bottles and unleashed chemical sprays"; some engaged in combat while "others darted around, trying to avoid the chaos".
 At least 14 people were injured in street brawls.
 Following the rally, four warrants for the arrest of white supremacist Christopher Cantwell were issued after Cantwell was charged by Virginia prosecutors with felonies related to "illegal use of gases, and injury by caustic agent or explosive".
 Separately, The Hill journalist Taylor Lorenz claimed she was punched by counter-protesters during the violence, while video posted to social media showed a male protester punching a woman as the crowd left Lee Park; both men were arrested the same day.
 Both later pleaded guilty to misdemeanor assault and battery.
 Steven Balcaitis, of York, South Carolina, was arrested for assault and battery for choking a counter-protester in an attack that was captured on video.
 Balcaitis pled guilty to assault and received a 180-day suspended sentence.